mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 That's the name of my Metal Band, btw.
 When you enter Fortress Levels, and defeat a Boom Boom at the end, it will unlock something in the overworld.
 Maybe a Lock will be replaced by a Pathway tile, or an open Draw Bridge is replaced with a closed, passable Draw Bridge.
-This is often simply called as a Lock or Bridge.
+This is often simply called a Lock or Bridge.

 There is a list of some 20-odd Lock definitions, consisting of the Position, where in the overworld it happens, and the replacement tile.
 It is a bit more complicated, but that's what I try to save you from worrying about.